 - 2.0 - 2007-10-11

 - 2.0alpha1 - 2007-09-10

 - Technology Preview - 2004-06-29

-LinguaPlone aims to be the multilingual/translation solution for Plone, and achieves this by being as transparent as possible and by minimizing the impact for existing applications and Plone itself.
+LinguaPlone is the multilingual/translation solution for Plone, and achieves this by being as transparent as possible and by minimizing the impact for existing applications and Plone itself.

-It utilizes Archetypes references to do the translation, and all content is left intact both on install and uninstall - thus, it will not disrupt your content structure in any way.
+It utilizes the Archetypes reference engine to do the translation, and all content is left intact both on install and uninstall - thus, it will not disrupt your content structure in any way.
 It also works with WebDAV and FTP.

 LinguaPlone doesn’t require a particular hierarchy of content, and will work with any layout of your content space.

 - Each translation is a discrete object, and can be workflowed individually.

 - This also means that it works with WebDAV and FTP.